-Govt looks to mop up $1 billion from auction of 11 highway stretches next month
+Govt looks to mop up $1 billion from auction of 11 highways next month

-The winning bidders in the auction will maintain toll roads for 30 years in return for a fee and will also maintain the highway stretches

 Eleven operational stretches of public funded national highways are set to be auctioned off in August, allowing the winning bidders to maintain toll roads for 30 years in return for a fee.